Public Hearings Continue Across LESCO Region - UrduPoint

 Public Hearings Continue Across LESCO Region

+A series of open courts is being conducted in the LESCO region with the aim of solving problems faced by the consumers in electricity bills and other matters immediately

-LAHORE, (UrduPoint / Pakistan Point News - 21st Nov, 2024) On the special instructions of the Ministry of Power Division, a series of Open Kachehry (public/customers hearings) are being held in the LESCO region with the aim of solving the problems faced by the consumers in electricity bills and other matters immediately.
+LAHORE, (UrduPoint / Pakistan Point News - 27th Nov, 2024) A series of open courts is being conducted in the LESCO region with the aim of solving problems faced by the consumers in electricity bills and other matters immediately.

-Chief Executive Engineer Shahid Haider said here Thursday that public/customers hearings are being conducted in all eight circles of LESCO.
-The public is also being informed about this in advance through the media.
+Chief Executive Engineer Shahid Haider said here Wednesday that public/customers hearings are being conducted in all eight circles of LESCO.
+The public is also being informed about this in advance through the media and other sources.

-All the SDOs along with their teams are ensuring regular holding of open kachehry in their sub-divisions on a daily basis.
+All the SDOs, along with their teams, are ensuring regular holding of open court in their sub-divisions on a daily basis.

-Superintending Engineers (SEs) and Executive Engineers (X-Ens) are reviewing these public hearings.
-Total 1,102 complaints of various types were received in the public hearings and out of which 1,101 complaints were addressed on the spot.
+Superintending Engineers (SEs) and Executive Engineers (XENs) are reviewing these public hearings.
+Total 1,115 complaints of various types were received in the public hearings and out of which 1,114 the complaints were addressed on the spot.

 Recent Stories